lukebussey/foundationify/README.md

 To Do
 -----
-1. Setup 'grunt watch' task to copy changed files into the dist folder for testing with the Shopify Theme Manager.
-2. Most page layouts
+1. Most page layouts
-3. Customer pages
+2. Customer pages

 Working with the Shopify Theme Manager